 Tel Keppe (or TalKayf as it's known by the Arab Muslims of Iraq) used to be the largest Chaldean town in Iraq.
 It is located less than 8 miles North East of Mosul (Nineveh) in northern Iraq.
-Tel Keppe is now considered an extension of the city of Mosul with a population close to 25,000 people.
-It's estimated that couple of hundreds of its natives continue to live in Tel Keppe.
-Forced by anti-Christian discriminatory practices in Iraq and violent terrorist acts by Muslims, the majority of its natives are now living in Detroit, MI and San Diego, CA away from their fathers' homeland in Mesopotamia.
-Sadly, Tel Keppe is now a majority Arab Muslim town.
+Actually, Tel Keppe is now considered a suburb of Mosul.
+Currently, only around 5,000 Chaldeans live in it, while over 100,000 of its natives live in Baghdad-Iraq, San Diego-CA, and Detroit-MI.
+Unfortunately, forced by discriminatory practices in Iraq, the majority of its natives are now living in Detroit, MI away from their fathers' homeland in Mesopotamia.

 The name, Tel Keppe, is of Aramaic origin and is made of two syllables; "Tel" which means "hill" and "Keppe" which means "stones" i.e. Hill of Stones.
 Her name comes from its location over a ruined suburb of Nineveh, capital of old Assyria.
 Hence, the reason why Tel Keppe was never mentioned as a separate town from Nineveh by the Assyrians.
 The first time her name was mentioned was at the end of the fifth century BC. (i.e. after the fall of Nineveh to the Chaldean-Medes alliance in 612 BC) by Zenfonenus, the Commander of the Greek army's campaign in northern Mesopotamia in 401 BC.